Sunless Sea Captain's Log - Entry 3

 North of Venderbight - September 9, 1880

-If I was any bit a coward as people expected a poet to be, we may not have made this far in one piece.
+If I was any bit a coward as people expected a poet to be, we may not have made it this far in one piece.
 We certainly would not have made it if I was a fool at navigating our vessel for it surely would have been wrecked by the creatures that infest these waters.

 "Lifebergs" the zailors call them.
 From a distance, they look like any other mountainous chunk of ice drifting in the zee, but it doesn't take long to notice that it isn't drifting, but traveling at a speed of 20 knots or more.
 The Brisk Campaigner said that she had seen these creatures before.
-She saw first-hand on one of her adventures what they monsters could do to an unsuspecting ship.
+She saw first-hand on one of her adventures what the monsters could do to an unsuspecting ship.
 She didn't care much to elaborate on the experience but said that she watched one of the convoys she was escorting get rammed by a lifeberg that doubled its speed when it saw them.

 Lifebergs apparently have rather poor eyesight.
 In fact, I'm not sure they have eyes.
-Regardless, they didn't notice us creep past and from the sound of things, it's good we decided to use stealth instead of violence.
+Regardless, they didn't notice us creep past, and from the sound of things, it's good we decided to use stealth instead of violence.

 Once zailor claimed there was one in the far northeast that even dwarfed these beasts.
 The legend of Mt.
 Nomad claims that there is a lifeberg made of obsidian and amethyst.
 A black mountain radiating violet in the open water.
 While I'm skeptical of seeing anything of that size in our travels, I believe anything is possible in the dark.

-Whither - September 10 1880
+Whither - September 10, 1880

 The zailors shiver and huddle around the stacks for warmth from the engines below as we near port in the icy town of Whither.
 I can see how it got the name, as can the crew.
 The next time we come this far north, we'll be more prepared with warmer clothes and better knowledge of how to handle the zee currents.